-The type of treatment you have for high grade NHL depends on the on the type of lymphoma you have.
+The treatment you have for high grade NHL depends on the type of lymphoma you have.
 Diffuse large B cell lymphoma is the most common type of high grade NHL.

 Treatment for limited high grade NHL

 You might have a short course of chemotherapy and a targeted drug, followed by radiotherapy to the affected lymph nodes.
 A short course of treatment usually takes about 6 to 12 weeks.

 Or you might have a longer course of chemotherapy and a targeted drug, without radiotherapy.
 Whether you have radiotherapy depends on factors such as where the lymphoma is in the body and how fit you are.

 For diffuse large B cell lymphoma, you are most likely to have CHOP chemotherapy.
 You have it with a targeted immunotherapy drug called rituximab.
 This treatment is known as R-CHOP.

 Treatment for advanced high grade NHL